INN/docs/projects/wordpress-plugins/readme.md

 You can find [the current list of maintained plugins at support.inn.org](https://support.inn.org/category/202-plugins-by-inn-labs).

+Some plugins in this list may have private, archived, or deleted repositories, and consequently may not be visible.

 Some plugins we have built and maintain include:

 - [Pym.js Embeds](pym-shortcode.md)